VulcanLogicWeaver/UsedCars/README.md

 - Cars with title 'Salvage', 'Rebuilt', 'Parts only', 'Missing' have a negative price impact [Negative Correlation]
 - Folks do not prefer cars with 'Manual' Transmission [Very less inventory compared to other transmission types]

+Recommendations to used car dealership:
-If you are able to collect more of these factors, you can fetch a higher price for cars compared to cars without these parameters.
+- If you are able to collect and list more car features, you can fetch a higher price for cars compared to cars without these parameters
-Hence the recommendation to car dealers is to capture and advertise cars with these features.
+- Cars with low odometer, clean title and new of like new conditon fetch better price

 Project2.ipynb
 Python notebook has the following items: